Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 By now, you’ve probably heard all the hype around blue light filtering glasses — if not, then here’s a quick refresh:

 To start, blue light is emitted all around us, every day (unlike UV light).
-That means we’re always having some kind of exposure to blue light, but close and extended exposure may cause eye damage and discomfort.
+That means we’re always having some kind of exposure to it, but close and extended exposure may cause eye damage and discomfort.
 Ever had tired eyes from staring at your smartphone screen for too long?
-That’s most likely caused by the blue light emitted from your device.
+That’s most likely caused by the blue-violet light emitted from your device.

 With our constant connection to digital devices, it’s now more important than ever to pay attention to proper eye care — that’s where our blue light filtering glasses come in.